SUSE/skuba/ci/infra/testrunner/README.md

 This section configures the utils module used for executing commands.

+* ssh_key: specifies the location of the key used to access nodes.
+The default is to use the user's key located at `$HOME/.ssh/id_rsa`.
 * ssh_sock: name of the socket used to communicate with the ssh-agent.
 Default is /tmp/testrunner_ssh_sock'

 Example: